aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

 - The HeatWave RAG class interacts with the HeatWave instance.

     ![E-commerce application architecture](./images/ecom-architecture.png "E-commerce application architecture")

-#### Overview

-- Backend: Linux, Apache, PHP, and HeatWave integration
-- Frontend: HTML and CSS for a responsive design

-This solution bridges the gap between complex database operations and user-friendly interaction, making it easy for users to leverage the power of HeatWave GenAI capabilities through a simple interface.

 _Note:_ This application code is intended for educational purposes only.
 It is designed to help developers learn and practice application development skills with HeatWave on OCI.
 The code is not designed to be used in a production environment.